ShopBonsai/docs/docs/api/orders/orders-error-responses.md

 | `PRODUCT_DOES_NOT_EXIST` | Product not found | Mark the product as unavailable |

 #### Note
-If this error happens, we suggest to verify the feed ingestion to make sure you re passing the right ids to the Bonsai API as it might happen to other products.
+If this error happens, we suggest verifying the feed ingestion to make sure you re passing the right ids to the Bonsai API as it might happen to other products.
 #### Example

 ```json